DaSenf1860/writeFromPowerAppsToFabric/README.md

 ```

 You can see all important items here:

 ![Approach2PowerApp.png](media/Approach2PowerApp.png)

 Now the data is inserted from the Power App to the Dataverse table.
-To replicate the data to Fabric you want to switch to the Fabric experience.
+To replicate the data to Fabric you want to switch to the Fabric experience.\

 [Create a Dataflow Gen 2](https://learn.microsoft.com/en-us/fabric/data-factory/create-first-dataflow-gen2)
+\
-Click on the "Get Data"-button and select Dataverse as the data source.
+Click on the "Get Data"-button and select Dataverse as the data source.\
-Set your configurations (Note that the environment details are optional).
+Set your configurations (Note that the environment details are optional).\
 In the "Choose Data"-Screen navigate to your previously created table and select it.
-Note that the table will have some prefix like cr07c_ and there will be additional metadata columns and not only the ones you defined.
+Note that the table will have some prefix like cr07c_ and there will be additional metadata columns and not only the ones you defined.\
 You should see a preview of the data.
+THen click on "Create".

 ![DataFlowDatasource.png](media/DataFlowDatasource.png)
-Click on "Create".

 On the next screen you see the PowerQuery-Interface where you can do No-Code/Low-Code-Transformations.
 Here we can filter the columns to only derive the ones we want and rename them to get rid of the prefix.
 Next we want to set a data destination.

 ![PowerQuery.png](media/PowerQuery.png)

 Select "Warehouse" and navigate to the Warehouse and table you want to write to.
 Once set up, publish and refresh the Dataflow.
 Now the Data gets written to the Warehouse in a batch process.